 I like to process my images in a dimly-lit environment.
 My office may seem extremely bright in the images in this article, but I can completely shut out all daylight.
 If you're like me, you know that dark tones often appear faint or washed-out on LCD screens.
 This is a problem because it might force you to increase the contrast in your images too much.
 The CG2730 has a True Black Display that improves the contrast ratio (1500:1) and makes dark tones appear deeper - particularly when looking at the monitor at an angle.

 As the CG2730 has a 10-bit colour display, you can utilize a huge colour spectrum.
-A billion colors at your fingertips simultaneously.
-That is 64 times more colors than with an 8-bit display.
-The result is that colour gradations are finer and colour differences between adjacent colors are smaller.
+A billion colours at your fingertips simultaneously.
+That is 64 times more colours than with an 8-bit display.
+The result is that colour gradations are finer and colour differences between adjacent colours are smaller.
 The enhanced greyscale range is equally important for post-production.
 With the 10-bit greyscale range activated, between 6% and 14% more grayscales are visible.

 And believe it or not, this monitor has a built-in thermometer that eliminates colour deviations caused by fluctuations in room temperature, resulting in constant brightness and colour temperature.